Feilner/homebridge-plc/README.md

 All information is transmitted within the URL and in decimal.

-It's also possible to forward all control requests or just the one where no match with 'db' and 'offset' the push request could be optional forwarded to another instance of homebridge-plc see parameter `forward`.
+It's also possible to forward all control requests where no matching accessory no matches the `db` configuration to another instance of homebridge-plc see parameter `forward`.

 **NOTE: Options like `invert`, `mapGet` and `mapSet` are not affecting the control interface.
 In example for PLC_Window is the value `0`: **closed** and `100`: **open** regardless if `invert` is set or not.